Written by ELA LINDSAY Photos by MICHAEL COONS

 Even staples like meat, bread and dairy products contain additives that make buying and eating nutritious food as tricky as maneuvering through a minefield.
 Trying to decipher what’s in sports drinks, sodas and snacks may make the discerning consumer ask what these strange ingredients are doing in our food.

-“The reason (additives) are put in processed food is to preserve color and for flavor enhancement,” says Dr. Sharon Norling, a Westlake Village physician who is nationally board-certified in integrative medicine, obstetrics and gynecology, and medical acupuncture.
+“The reason (additives) are put in processed food is to preserve color and for flavor enhancement,” says Dr. Sharon Norling, a Westlake Village physician who is nationally board-certified in integrative medicine, obstetrics and medical acupuncture.
+Occasionally found giving lectures at The Center for Cosmetic & Reconstructive Gynecology, sharing her world class knowledger and public speaking with us.

 Additives are used for other reasons as well: as preservatives, emulsifiers, stabilizers, thickeners, binders, fat replacers, texturizers and replacements for vitamins and minerals lost in processing.